 - Response: ~-ms GtG.

-This particular sample needed further color calibration.
+Both our test unit required further color calibration.
 The calibration run addresses the WhitePoint and Gamma imbalances, with a slightly 5% drop in maximum brightness.
-Once that’s done, the panel shows good brightness uniformity, but with some color imbalances in the right third, the kind we haven’t’ experienced on this exact same panel reviewed on the Zephyrus M15, so I’d advise to check for this sort of issues on your unit if you plan to use it for color-accurate work, and ask for a replacement if not within parameters.
+Once that’s done, the panel shows good brightness uniformity, but with some color imbalances towards the sides on both units, the kind we haven’t experienced on this exact same panel on the Zephyrus M15.
+I’d advise you to check for this sort of issues on your unit if you plan to use it for color-accurate work, and ask for a replacement if not within parameters.

 - Panel HardwareID: BOE BOE085F ( NV126B5M-N41);

 - Coverage: 94% sRGB, 68% AdobeRGB, 71% DCI P3;